Hoarding in Children

 Emotional attachment to objects

 But it isn’t just the volume of things stashed in a child’s room that differentiates one who’s hoarding from one who’s just disorganized or messy.
-It’s the way the child feels about the things he saves, and his reaction when someone makes him throw things away.
+It’s the way the child feels about the things they save, and their reaction when someone makes them throw things away.
 “Parents bring their kids in because the kids are crying when the garbage is collected,” Dr. Bubrick says.

 Most kids who have a lot of stuff that’s not well organized don’t get upset if someone occasionally cleans up and puts things away.
 But children who hoard do.
 “A hoarder is going to believe, on some level, that either they were violated — how dare someone touch their stuff? — or they feel like they lost a sibling,” Dr. Bubrick explains.
 “A possession is like a loved one.”